baileynoelle1/scRNA-seq-Data-Analysis/README.md

 ## Overview

-This repository contains scripts for the analysis of glioblastoma single-cell transcriptomes.
+This repository contains scripts for the analysis of human glioblastoma single-cell transcriptomes.
 The purpose of this workflow is to identify transcriptional programs associated with mTOR signaling, interferon response, and mesenchymal versus proneural cellular states.

 ## Datasets